tian-lee17/custom-memory-allocator/README.md

 # Custom Memory Allocator in C

 ## Overview
-This project is a simple implementation of a custom memory allocator, similar to `malloc` and `free`, written in C.
+This project implements a custom memory allocator in C, replicating core behavior of `malloc` and `free`.

-It demonstrates how memory is managed internally using a linked list of memory blocks.
+It demonstrates low-level memory management using a linked-list based allocator with block splitting and coalescing.

 ---